Epson R-D1 vs Nikon D70s

 Studio photographers will appreciate that the Epson R-D1 (unlike the D70s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the R-D1 and the D70s have been discontinued, but can regularly be found used on eBay.
+Both the R-D1 and the D70s have been discontinued, but can regularly be found used on ebay.
 The D70s was replaced by the Nikon D80, while the R-D1 does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the official Epson and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Epson and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Epson R-D1 or the Nikon D70s – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Epson R-D1: